kubb-labs/kubb/docs/blog/whyTemplates.md

 ---
 layout: doc

-title: TypeScript JSX based template engine for code generation.
+title: Why creating templates with JSX
 outline: deep
 ---

-Published: 2023-12-06
+Published: 2023-12-08

-# TypeScript JSX based template engine for code generation.
+# Why creating templates with JSX

 Since v2 `Kubb` has been starting to use JSX templates to create its generated code.
-Before we use template string but that was not always easy when you have a couple of if statements(not easy to read/understand) and it would also become harder to maintain in the future.
+Before we used template string but that was not always easy when you had a couple of if statements(not easy to read/understand) and it was also becoming harder to maintain.
 Because of that we explored if it was possible to use JSX and React to create our generated code.
 As a front-end developer we use React on a daily base and to use JSX as a template engine would be really nice.

-But to understand more you need to understand some basic concepts.
+But to get into details, you need to understand some basic concepts.

 ## What is template engine?